GaziYucel/optimetaCitations/README.md

 Notes

+- Autoload of the classes in the folder `classes/` is done with composer according to the PSR-4 specification.
 - All classes have namespaces and are structured according to PSR-4 standard.
-- OJS 3.4.0
-  - Autoload of the classes in the folder `classes/` is done according to the PSR-4 specification.
-  - This will happen automatically, no further action is needed.
-- OJS 3.3.0
-  - Autoload of the classes in the folder `classes/` is done with composer.
 - If you add or remove classes in the `classes` folder, run the following command to update autoload files: `composer dump-autoload -o --no-dev`.
 - Running `composer install -o --no-dev` or `composer update -o --no-dev` will also generate the autoload files.
 - The `-o` option generates the optimised files ready for production.

 ## Debugging